amplitude/amplitude-docs/content/collections/funnel-analysis/funnel-analysis-interpret.md

 * **[Event name]:** The number of users who complete that step in the funnel.
 The first step will always be 100% because a funnel only includes users who triggered that first event.
 * **Average Time:** The average time it takes users to move from one event to another event in the funnel, based on the time of users' *first* conversion.

+{{partial:admonition type='note'}}
-**NOTE:** If you've applied a group-by to your funnel chart, the *Average Time* column will return "N/A," since average and median times will not be computed for daily/weekly/monthly step transitions.
+If you've applied a group-by to your funnel chart, the *Average Time* column will return "N/A," since average and median times will not be computed for daily/weekly/monthly step transitions.
+{{/partial:admonition}}

 You can also opt to count conversions by event totals instead of unique users: